 2. Let the tap drip

 If you are concerned that a pipeline will freeze, you need to gently open the tap supplied by that pipe, causing the faucet to leak slightly.
 Leaving the tap open in this manner release system pressure.
 Due to the pressure built inside the tube, the pipe may break.
 Keeping the tap bit available releases the pressure inside the line and prevents it from exploding.
-If your tap serves both cold and hot water, you need to keep the faucet open from both outlets.
+If your tap serves both cold and hot water, you need to keep the faucet open from both outlets as explained by expert plumbers.

 3. Open all the internal door